gohin/racaljk/README.md

 ## License
 * Code of this project is licensed under the MIT license.
-* Content of this project (including hosts and Readme) is licensed under [CC4.0 BY-NC-SA ](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+* Content of this project (including hosts , wiki and Readme) is licensed under [CC4.0 BY-NC-SA ](https://creativecommons.org/licenses/by-nc-sa/4.0/)